diaa/apg-workshop/_entries/01 introduction.md

 You can use this guide as a PostgreSQL tutorial and as study material to help you get started to learn PostgreSQL.

-Some of the things you’ll be going through:
+**Theme: Deployment**

-- Module 1: PostgreSQL overview
+- Azure Database for PostgreSQL Provisioning
+    - Introduction to PG
-- Module 2: Logical Architecture
+    - Logical Architecture
-- Module 3: Physical Layout
+    - Physical Layout
+- Data import and environment prep.
+- Access and basic Administration in Azure Database for PostgreSQL
-- Module 4: Managing Databases
+    - Managing database
-- Module 5: Backup, Recovery & PiTR
-- Module 6: High availability
+	- Roles and Permissions

+**Theme: Accessibility and Business Continuity)**
+- HA/DR
+- Back-ups/restore
+- Logical backup
+- Azure Backup
+- Cloning alternatives, integration with CI/CD, CLI/API interaction
+- DNS resolution/Secrets manager
+- Patching and maintenance windows
+- Security Management in Azure Database for PostgreSQL

+**Theme: Day two operations**
+- Monitoring and Troubleshooting in Azure Database for PostgreSQL
+- Deep dive into performance issue resolution and identify optimization fixes
+    - Multiversion Concurrency Control, MVCC
-- Module 7: Daemons & Tuning
+    - Daemons & Tuning
-- Module 8: SQL characteristic
+    - SQL characteristic
-- Module 9: Statistics and Query Planning
+    - Statistics and Query
+- Extensions
+    - Time-series database on PostgreSQL